 So, we’re talking a non-zero sum of money here.
 It works out to about four pence a day.
 I’m not saying my integrity can’t be bought.
 I am saying it can’t be bought for four pence a day.
 You’d need to double that.
 And add a zero.
 Eighty pence a day – that’s my price.
 Take it or leave it.

 That doesn’t really matter though because as I noted in a previous editorial, one of the reasons that ethical lapses in this area worry me is precisely because the sums involved are so small.
-I worry what happens if de minimis because de maximis.
+I worry what happens if de minimis becomes de maximis.
 Regardless of the tiny amounts of money involved, I am being financially remunerated for review work.
 With larger amounts of money making their way into my grubby hands the stakes and the impact get larger.
 The equation of right and wrong remains broadly the same.

 Let’s look at this issue through a few new lenses.